My Dad Wrote a Porno: Format and recording

-Morton played the My Dad Wrote a Porno pilot to his family, who were encouraging; while his mother initially found it disgusting, she was later fully supportive.
-The podcast recording usually took place informally in one of the hosts' houses and 90 minutes of recording is edited by Morton into one 40-minute episode.
+The podcast recording usually took place informally in one of the hosts' houses and each 90-minute recording was edited into a 40-minute episode.
 The podcast is hosted by Acast, which secured the advertising that funded the production.
-The advert was then scripted into the advertising section of the podcast and performed by the three presenters.
+The adverts were scripted into the advertising section of the podcast and performed by the three presenters.
 The rest of the podcast is unscripted and spontaneous.
-Cooper and Levine have not heard the chapter before the recording, whereas Morton has read through it shortly before recording the episode to familiarise himself with the phrasing and prepare for any accents and characters he may have to adopt.